Positivity-preserving and entropy-bounded discontinuous Galerkin method for the chemically reacting, compressible Euler equations. Part II: The multidimensional case: Transport step: Entropy-bounded discontinuous Galerkin method in multiple dimensions

 \subsection{Preliminaries}

 We first review the geometric mapping from reference space to physical space, as well as volumetric and surface quadrature rules.
 The minimum entropy principle is then summarized.
-Finally, the split, multidimensional, first-order three-point system, which is a building block for the general high-order scheme, is discussed.
+Finally, a first-order three-point system, which is a building block for the general multidimensional, high-order scheme, is discussed.